top of page

 Home: Projects

-Agarwal, R., Kim, S., & Moeen, M. (2021). (authors contributed equally) Leveraging Private enterprise: incubation of new industries to address the public sector’s mission-oriented grand challenges.
+• Agarwal, R., Kim, S., & Moeen, M*.
+(2021).
+Leveraging Private enterprise: incubation of new industries to address the public sector’s mission-oriented grand challenges.
 Strategy Science, 6(4), 385-411.
-[Link to the paper]
+[Link] [SSRN]

-“Pre-entry knowledge of entrepreneurs and market strategy”
+• Kim, S. “Pre-entry knowledge contexts of entrepreneurs and market strategy” (dissertation chapter)

-In preparation for submission to Organization Science (Dissertation Chapter)
+• In preparation for submission

 “The Impact of Intellectual Property Rights on Commercialization of Federally Funded Research”

-With Corredoira, R., Goldfarb, B., & Knott, AM. (authors contributed equally)
+• With Corredoira, R., Goldfarb, B., & Knott, AM. (all authors contributed equally) [SSRN]

 Home: Text